 Now Is the Time to Work on Organization Skills

-It’s never too late for your child or student to learn something new.
+It’s never too late for you or the learners you support to learn something new.
 Organization skills have value at any age and in almost all life situations.
-Spending time working on fundamental executive functioning skills with your learner can have tremendous benefits for the future, including:
+Spending time working on fundamental executive-functioning skills with your learner can have tremendous benefits for the future, including:

 - Higher academic and workplace achievement